-POLLUTANT: Includes, but is not limited to, dredged spoil; solid waste; incinerator residue; sewage; garbage; se wage sludge; filter backwash; munitions; hazardous waste; chemical wastes; biol ogical materials; toxic materials; radioactive materials; wrecked or discarded equipment; rock; sand; cellar dirt; and industrial, municipal, recreational, regulated, agricultural waste and other regulated wastes discharged into the municipal separate stor m sewer system, which may cause or might reasonably be expected to cause pollution of the waters of the State in contravention of the standards, set forth within this Local Law and the Clean Water Act.
+POLLUTANT: Includes, but is not limited to, dredged spoil; solid waste; incinerator residue; sewage; garbage; se wage sludge; filter backwash; munitions; hazardous waste; chemical wastes; biol ogical materials; toxic materials; radioactive materials; wrecked or discarded equipment; rock; sand; cellar dirt; and industrial, municipal, recreational, regulated, agricultural waste and other regulated wastes discharged into the municipal separate stor m sewer system, which may cause or might reasonably be expected to cause pollution of the waters of the State in contravention of the standa rds, set forth within this Local Law and the Clean Water Act.
 [33 CFR Part 1251, et seq.].

-PREMISES: Any building, structure, lot, parcel of land, or portion of land whether improved or unim proved, including adjacent sidewalks, parking strips, roadways and other appurtenances.
+PREMISES: Any building, structure, lot, parcel of land, or portion of land whether improved or unim proved, including adjacent sidewalks, parki ng strips, roadways and other appurtenances.

-RELEASE: Means any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dum ping, or disposing of illicit discharges into surface water, ground-water, subsurface soils, surface soils and/or by any other direct or indirect discharge which is made to the municipal separate stormwater sewer system (MS4), the Water of New York State and/or the Waters of the United States.
+RELEASE: Means any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escapi ng, leaching, dum ping, or disposing of illicit discharges into surface water, grou nd-water, subsurface soils, surface soils and/or by any ot her direct or indirect discharge which is made to the municipal separate stormwater sewer system (MS4), the Water of New York State and/or the Waters of the United States.

-WATER QUALITY STANDARDS: The condition that applies where a municipality has been notified pursuant to the is law that the discharge of stormwater authorized under its County-owned municipal separate storm sewer system permit may have caused, or has the reasonable potential to cause or contribute to, the violation of an applicable water quality standard.
+SPECIAL CONDITION DISCHARGE COMPLIANCE WITH WATER QUALITY STANDARDS: The c ondition that applies w here a municipality has been notified pursuant to th is law that the discharge of stormwater authorized under its County- owned municipal separate storm sewer system permit may have caused, or has the reasonable pot ential to cause or contribute to, the violation of an applicable water quality standard.
 Under this condition the municipality must take all necessary actions to ensure future discharges do not cause or contribute to a violation of water quality standards.